python-trio/trio/docs/source/reference-core.rst

          cancel_scope.deadline += 30

-      Note that the core run loop alternates between running tasks and processing deadlines, so if the very first check point after the deadline expires doesn't actually block, then it may complete before we process deadlines::
+      Note that the core run loop alternates between running tasks and processing deadlines, so if the very first checkpoint after the deadline expires doesn't actually block, then it may complete before we process deadlines::

          with trio.open_cancel_scope(deadline=current_time()):
              # current_time() is now >= deadline, so cancel should fire,
-             # at the next check point.
-BUT, if the next check point
+             # at the next checkpoint.
+BUT, if the next checkpoint
              # completes instantly -- e.g., a recv on a socket that
              # already has data pending -- then the operation may
              # complete before we process deadlines, and then it's too